 Summary

 In Orange County Water District, data analysis aims to create a model for RO membrane operation optimization in terms of preventing mineral scaling and saving acid and anti-scalant consumptions.
-To achieve this objective, we adopted the analytical approach combining the statistical model to predict water quality from RO permeate with the physical mode based on physicochemical parameters related to flow rate, pressure and water quality measured, and subsequently, to investigate an anti-scalant demand.
+To achieve this objective, we adopted the analytical approach combining the statistical model to predict water quality from RO permeate with the physical model based on physicochemical parameters related to flow rate, pressure and water quality measured, and subsequently, to investigate an anti-scalant demand.
 The scaling potential was estimated from real time mineral monitoring with XACT920 data and saturation index considering concentration polarization at third stage of RO membrane.
 The statistical model was integrated into the optimization model as a first step.
 However, anti-scalant dosage could not be reduced by the optimization calculation.
 The physical model of the concentration polarization on RO membrane surface was considered to create more accurate models than the statistical model.
 The scaling status of Silica and Calcium can be simulated, and the model decides the necessity and intensity of anti-scalant dosing rate.

-In Las Virgenes Municipal Water District, data analysis aims to optimize total chlorine dosage for stable operation in terms of water quality, flow rate and pressure.
-To achieve this objective, we created a water quality model to optimize the total chlorine dosage considering water quality, and the model was integrated into the optimization model.
-However, total chlorine dosage could not be reduced by the optimization calculation.
-We are working on the fouling estimation model to predict the status of the RO membrane surface in terms of the relationships between the feed pressure and the total chlorine dosage, and we found that the part of the data indicated the trend of membrane fouling from data analysis.
+In Las Virgenes Municipal Water District, data analysis aims to optimize the total chlorine for stable operation in terms of water quality, flow rate, and pressure.
+To achieve this objective, we analyzed the effects of input variables on the water quality, created a water quality prediction model, and calculated the optimum total chlorine keeping the predicted water quality within constraints.
+However, the total chlorine was not reduced by the optimization calculation, which suggests several possibilities: necessity of long-term fouling model, possibility of scaling in addition to fouling, and so on.
+The currently available data is not enough to draw definitive conclusions, so we would like to recommend performing experiments to identify the relationship between the amount of total chlorine and the progress of clogging.

 In West Basin Municipal Water District, we created an hourly average model and a daily average model using the data provided.
 The model derived the optimum chemical dosage such as ferric chloride dosage that should maintain effluent turbidity from the Title 22 filter less than 2 NTU required by the Title 22 regulations.
 As a result of the optimization calculation, ferric chloride dosage and cationic polymer dosages were reduced by 7% and 2%, respectively, The Title 22 filter effluent turbidity raised by 4% can be attributed by reduction of the total amount of chemical dosage.
 However, because the feed and effluent turbidites were measured by only grabbing, the model accuracy was low.
 We highly recommend installing turbidity instruments online and measured at more frequent and real time that makes it possible to reduce those chemicals based on the fluctuation.

 Desktop Analysis based on OCWD